 Professor Albert Mehrabian pioneered the understanding of human communications in the 1960s.
 His work helped us understand body language and non-verbal communications.
 His research also provided statistics for the effectiveness of spoken communications.

-He found the following in terms of the impact of communication related to feelings and attitudes:
+He found the following in terms of the impact of communication-related to feelings and attitudes:

-• 7% is in the words that are spoken.
+- 7% is in the words that are spoken.

-• 38% is the way that the words are said.
+- 38% is the way that the words are said.

 Who wants to be sold to?
 We all want to buy and feel in control of that experience rather than feel corralled into buying something that we don’t need.
 Too often telemarketers start a call like this:

-‘Hello John.
+Hello John.
 My name is Peter from ACME products and Services.
 The reason for my call today is I’d like to introduce our products and services to you and see if you have any requirements.
-We offer this, this this this and this….. ‘
+We offer this, this this this and this…..

 That uninspiring intro language is like waving a flag with ‘I’m a telesales person’ on it.
 You’ve got to do better than that.
 You’ve got to make the language you use for your introduction interesting, relevant, compelling and confident.
-Your tone should be appropriate to your audience and assertive but not arrogant, overly salesy or smarmy like people selling double glazing or PPI.
+Your tone should be appropriate to your audience.
+It should be assertive, but not arrogant, overly salesy or smarmy like people selling double glazing or PPI.
 During the call, when you ask a good question and the prospect responds, you have to listen and mirror their language and pace.

-So, mind your language and watch you tone.
+So, mind your language and watch your tone.
 And your telemarketing results will be like music to your ears.
 It aint what you do, it’s the way that you do it, that’s what gets results

-If you’d like to find out how GSA Business Development can help Generate Growth for your Business or book one of our new business development and marketing strategy workshops, contact us now on 0845 658 8192 or send us an email.
+If you’d like to find out how GSA Business Development can help Generate Growth for your Business, give us a call or make an enquiry using our contact form.